 I personally love this cat water fountain from Amazon, as it’s wide, sturdy, and holds a great deal of water so our treasured Maine Coon can drink as much as he likes.

 Here’s a video of our Maine Coon using his water fountain.

-Your cat might require some fibrous supplements to its diet, such as pumpkin or unflavored yogurt, to help keep its bowel movements firm.
+Your cat might require some fibrous supplements to its diets, such as pumpkin or unflavored yogurt, to help keep its bowel movements firm.

 3. A More Balanced Diet